ErikVerheul/OneBacklog/README.md

 - The type of product, epic, feature and pbi can be changed by drag & drop among each other over one level.
 Any descendants are also up/downgraded.
 In theory a pbi can be upgraded to a feature.
 That feature to an epic and the epic to a product.
 The reverse can also be done.
 This feature also works between products.
 - TO DO: A user can choose to follow any change by auto-email of a product, requirement area, epic, feature and pbi if he is allowed to.
 - Users can add comments to an item and to the automatic history log.
-- TO DO: Attachments can be added to each backlog item type.
+- Attachments can be added to each backlog item type.

 <b>And avoid the traps of so-called 'agile' tools (see Product Backlog in LeSS, Bas Vodde cs.):</b><br />